 Do you desire to pursue better health?
-My purpose for sharing 5 Practical Ideas for Improving Your Diet will be an encouragement for you.
+My purpose for sharing 5 Practical Ideas for Improving Your Diet is to provide encouragement for your health journal and pursuit.

 The practical ideas written below were taken from my families lifestyle.
 I know what it is like to juggle multi schedules, responsibilities and appointments.

 What is the most frequently asked question by friends and readers?

 How do I eat healthy and encourage my husband and teenagers to eat a healthier diet?
 Here are 5 ideas to get you and your family started on improving their diet.
 Without fighting or coercing.
 Hopefully after you incorporate these ideas you will see a change in their attitude.
 Perhaps they will desire to use diet as a tool to living a healthier life.

 1. Start with 1 meal at a time!